Working Arrangements During Covid-19

 This page will be updated regularly with information for professionals and agencies about changes to multi-agency working arrangements during the Covid-19 pandemic.

-The Coronavirus (COVID-19) Government Advice to everyone (updated May 2020)
+The Coronavirus (COVID-19) Government Advice to everyone updated October 2020 is):

 You can spread the virus even if you don’t have symptoms.

 Safeguarding children is everyone’s responsibility and this remains truer than ever in the current situation, where vulnerable children and young people need our services more than ever.